WandererGuy/object_color_recognition/README.md

 ---

+## presequisite
+given a result image with known/ interested target class in it (aka a yolo bounding box crop image)

 ## Environment Setup

 To set up the environment, refer to the instructions provided in `prepare.md` for a complete guide on installing dependencies and configuring the environment.